 6. Avoid Florida during Spring Break (all of March) and Christmas time

-Florida is a hot Spring Break destination, therefore the prices increase.
+Florida is a popular Spring Break destination, therefore the prices increase.

 Think about visiting during the Winter or Fall months if you can.
 The weather is great in the winter in Florida, but fall you may still experience hurricane season.

 During Spring, Florida is filled by tourists like families on vacation and students on their school break.
 The same goes for Christmas.

 Disney even has cheaper tickets during the non-peak seasonal weekdays.

 For example, Tampa and Orlando are only 1 1/2 hours away driving, but prices for tickets can be drastically different.

 Be smart on this because ticket prices can vary a great deal.
 You’d think that a ticket you bought to Orlando International Airport is a steal but then you find out that the ticket to Tampa and the price of renting a car to drive 90 minutes is much cheaper.

 That’s what our family discovered when we were trying to fly back to Florida after a visit to Minnesota.
 We saved over $1,000 to fly back to a different airport and rent a car for the one-way drive to the other airport.

 It’s a sacrifice you have to make if you’re trying to plan a trip to Florida on a budget.
 Ready-made food in restaurants are great but also expensive.